Demographics of Sarawak: Javanese

-The present generation are descended from the original ethnic Javanese people, the majority from the province of Central Java, who arrived in Sarawak as "kuli kontrak", indentured servants who were brought in by the Dutch via Batavia (modern-day Jakarta) during the late 1800s to the 1940s & transferred to a British company to work in the rubber plantations.
-After the end of their contracts, some of them had decided to settle down & work on land no longer producing rubber.
-Over the years, these labourers were prosperous & were later given the right of ownership to several hectares of land.
+The present generation are descended from the original ethnic Javanese people, the majority from the province of Central Java, who arrived in Sarawak as "kuli kontrak", indentured servants who were brought in by the Dutch via Batavia (modern-day Jakarta) during the late 1800s to the 1940s and transferred to a British company to work in the rubber plantations.
+After the end of their contracts, some of them had decided to settle down and work on land no longer producing rubber.
+Over the years, these labourers were prosperous and were later given the right of ownership to several hectares of land.

-An estimated 5,000 Javanese people are found all over the state, establishing their own villages, with the majority concentrated in Kuching & its surrounding areas.
-Some of the younger generation still carry traditional Javanese names & are identified as ethnic Javanese in their birth certificates.
-They are proud of their heritage; the current population still speak the language of their parents & retaining their age-old traditions & practices of their forefathers.
+An estimated 5,000 Javanese people are found all over the state, establishing their own villages, with the majority concentrated in Kuching and its surrounding areas.
+Some of the younger generation still carry traditional Javanese names and are identified as ethnic Javanese in their birth certificates.
+They are proud of their heritage; the current population still speak the language of their parents and retaining their age-old traditions and practices of their forefathers.

-The friendly Javanese are traditionally Muslims, so they have a strong affinity with the Malays, with many of them intermarrying & living within Malay-majority areas & also other communities.
+The friendly Javanese are traditionally Muslims, so they have a strong affinity with the Malays, with many of them intermarrying and living within Malay-majority areas and also other communities.
 They use Sarawak Malay or English as a common lingua franca to communicate with the other ethnic groups.

 Bugis

 The Bugis are an ethnic group which had originated from the southwestern province of Sulawesi, Indonesia.
 They are renowned around the archipelago as adventurous seafarers and merchants, establishing trading routes with other ports along Sarawak's coastal areas over the past few centuries, eventually settling down with their families or taking up local spouses.
-The Bugis artisans are noted for their expertise in building tongkangs & proas, plying their skills at the fishing villages and local dockyards.
+The Bugis artisans are noted for their expertise in building tongkangs and proas, plying their skills at the fishing villages and local dockyards.
 They are also skilled farmers, construction workers, traders and fishermen.

 The Bugis population in Sarawak is scattered throughout the state.
 Many can be found living along the coast alongside or within other communities and also opening up small agricultural settlements further inland, especially in the Sarikei district.
 They are predominantly Muslims and many have amalgamated with the local Muslim society through marriage.